openmobilityfoundation/curb-data-specification/curbs/README.md

 - `no unloading` - no unloading allowed; implies that parking is also prohibited
 - `stopping` - stopping briefly to pick up or drop off passengers
 - `no stopping` - stopping, loading, unloading, and parking are all prohibited; not a typical travel lane
-- `travel` - represents curbside lanes intended for moving vehicles, like bus lanes, bike lanes, and rush-hour-only travel lanes; implies that parking, loading, unloading, and stopping are prohibited.
+- `travel` - represents curbside lanes typically intended for moving vehicles, like bus lanes, bike lanes, and rush-hour-only travel lanes; implies that parking, loading, unloading, and stopping are prohibited.
+- `no travel` - no travel allowed; implies it could be used for other activities

 [Top][toc]